Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 A few useful Reddit communities to research first are:

-You can also search Skool for communities around digital products, affiliate marketing, content creation, coaching, PLR, and online business.
-Don’t join and promote right away.
-First, read the posts, notice repeated questions, and look for places where your audio product could genuinely help.
+You can also search Skool for communities around digital products, affiliate marketing, content creation, coaching, PLR, podcasting, and online business.
+Read the posts first.
+Notice repeated questions.
+Look for places where your audio product could genuinely help before you ever mention it.

 When you find a good question, give a real answer.
 Don’t rush to promote.
-Help them understand the next step, avoid a mistake, or make a better decision.
+Help the person understand the next step, avoid a mistake, or make a better decision.
 That kind of answer builds trust because it shows you’re not just there for the click.

 Turn One Audio Lesson Into Multiple Social Posts